prometheus/compliance/promql/README.md

 ## Contributing

-It's still early days for the PromQL Compliance Tester.
+Help wanted to improve the PromQL Compliance Tester.
 In particular, we would love to add and improve the following points:

 * Test instant queries in addition to range queries.
 * Add more variation and configurability to input timestamps.